hack3rs.ca network-security

 3. Measuring Improvement Over Time

-$ core idea: Track a small set of improvement metrics: time to triage, time to containment, repeat incident patterns, alert noise on key detections, and percent of overdue hardening actions.
+$ core idea: Track a small number of improvement metrics you will actually review: time to triage, time to containment, repeat incident patterns, alert noise on critical detections, and the percentage of overdue hardening actions.
+Metrics nobody reviews do not change behavior.

 $ prove understanding: Convert findings into prioritized and owned backlog items.